METTLEN: Hard To Imagine A Better FBS Debut For JMU

 Centeio also showed he’s a true dual threat, rushing for 110 yards, but there was plenty of glory to go around.
 Reggie Brown and Kris Thornton each caught multiple touchdowns.
 Percy Agyei-Obese gained more than five yards per carry in his return from an injury that ended his season last year and the defense answered all the pressing questions of the preseason.

-“Inside the locker room we had a different mentality,” Thornton said after making 12 catches for 155 yards and three scores.
+“In the locker room, we had a different mentality,” Thornton said after making 12 catches for 155 yards and three scores.
 “The environment was great, just running out to a sold out crowd, basically.”

-“They did have some opportunities and dropped some passes and over threw a few,” JMU coach Curt Cignetti said.
+“They did have some opportunities and dropped some passes and over threw a few,” JMU head coach Curt Cignetti said.
 “But the thing is, we really limited them on defense.
 We were so physical and tackled well.
-There was some good coverage out there too.”
+There was some good coverage out there, too.”

 It’s probably not going to be any more exciting next week.